Status update, September 2019

-I’m starting to look for e-mail providers beyond Google or ProtonMail.
-As a privacy-conscius individual, I still don’t like having my personal e-mail in Gmail, even knowing that small-medium e-mail providers can be shutdown any moment, and self-hosting my own e-mail requires a fair amount of time to maintain and I don’t have it right now, maybe in a future…
+I am starting to look for e-mail providers beyond Google or ProtonMail.
+As a privacy-conscius individual, I still do not like having my personal email in Gmail, even knowing that small-medium email providers can be shutdown any moment, and self-hosting my own requires a fair amount of time to maintain and I do not have it right now, maybe in a future…

 I have some requirements to choose one: